Prospecting Videos That Actually Get You Link Placements

 End with a question or lightweight reply trigger.
 Ask if they’re open to reviewing your piece, or whether their resource page is actively maintained.
 Make replying take ten seconds, not ten minutes.

 What kills response rates?
 Pitching your product or service before establishing relevance.
 Your video is about link fit, not lead generation.
-If you open with “We help SaaS companies scale content,” you’ve already lost the editor.
+If you open with “We help SaaS companies scale content,” well, with anything that sounds like a pitch deck opener, you’ve already lost the editor.

 Don’t script every word.
 Bullet points keep you conversational and let you adjust tone on the fly.
 Rehearse your hook and close, then talk through the middle naturally.